-Since 2021, the Shared-Use Mobility Center (SUMC) has convened a Specs to Standards working group, in partnership with the Federal Transit Administration.
+Since 2021, the Shared-Use Mobility Center (SUMC) has convened a Specs to Standards working group, in partnership with the Federal Transit Administration (FTA).
 In these meetings for the working group, advocates, planners, and policymakers from the private, public, and nonprofit sectors discussed the need for data standardization across the shared mobility industry.
+This case study is part of SUMC’s technical assistance work for the FTA that is conducted under the Mobility Innovation Collaborative program.

 The group set out with the following goals: